A van of Swift (a company that delivers packages) was initially p... | Channels for Pearson+

 2. 1D Motion / Kinematics Catch/Overtake Problems

 A van of Swift (a company that delivers packages) was initially parked at Cornelia Street.
 Then, it starts moving with an acceleration of 3.2 m/s2.
 At the instant it has started moving, a van of its competitor, Thunder, traveling with a constant speed of 22.0 m/s, overtakes and passes the van of Swift.
-Determine the distance from the starting point that the van of Swift overtakes the van of Thunder.
+What is the speed of the van of Swift when it overtakes the van of Thunder?

 A van of Swift (a company that delivers packages) was initially parked at Cornelia Street.
 Then, it starts moving with an acceleration of 3.2 m/s2.
 At the instant it has started moving, a van of its competitor, Thunder, traveling with a constant speed of 22.0 m/s, overtakes and passes the van of Swift.
-Determine the distance from the starting point that the van of Swift overtakes the van of Thunder.
+What is the speed of the van of Swift when it overtakes the van of Thunder?

 ANSWERS OPTIONS